Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 To purify one’s mind:
 This is the teaching of Buddhas."*

-Buddhism is supposed to be that simple—but it rarely is. :)
+Buddha's teaching is supposed to be that simple. :)

 ---